MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-A-Office-Secretary-Labor/part-18-Rules-Practice-Procedure-Administrative-Hearings-Before-Office-Administrative-Law-Judges/subpart-A-General/subjectgroup-ECFRa748b060b1f153d-Service-Format-Timing-Filings-Other-Papers/section-18.30.md

 (*2*) If the person has no office or the office is closed, at the person's dwelling or usual place of abode with someone of suitable age and discretion who resides there.

-(C) Mailing it to the person's last known address - in which event service is complete upon mailing;
+(C) Mailing it to the person's last known address—in which event service is complete upon mailing;

 (D) Leaving it with the docket clerk if the person has no known address;

-(E) Sending it by electronic means if the person consented in writing - in which event service is complete upon transmission, but is not effective if the serving party learns that it did not reach the person to be served; or
+(E) Sending it by electronic means if the person consented in writing—in which event service is complete upon transmission, but is not effective if the serving party learns that it did not reach the person to be served; or

-(F) Delivering it by any other means that the person consented to in writing - in which event service is complete when the person making service delivers it to the agency designated to make delivery.
+(F) Delivering it by any other means that the person consented to in writing—in which event service is complete when the person making service delivers it to the agency designated to make delivery.

 (3) *Certificate of service.* A certificate of service is a signed written statement that the paper was served on all parties.
 The statement must include: